To help you through your revalidation, we’ve created a list of the most common misconceptions that people have about the NMC’s new process.

 This incorrect.
 If you are an NMC registrant, you must revalidate every three years.
 To do so, you will need to demonstrate 450 practice hours, or 900 if you are revalidating as a nurse and a midwife.These hours are within whatever your scope of practice is.
 It might include time spent managing teams, teaching others, shaping nursing policy, or even commissioning services.
 It is not just about providing direct care to patients.

 2. ‘I don’t work in a permanent role so I can’t revalidate’

-If you work as an agency or bank nurse or midwife you still need to revalidate.
+If you work as an agency or bank nurse, nursing associate or midwife you still need to revalidate.
 As long as you can complete the minimum number of practice hours across the three years up to your revalidation date, and meet all the other requirements, you should be able to complete the process.
 450 hours across three years equates to 150 per year and only 12.5 hours per month.

 3. ‘I’m retiring next year, so I don’t need to revalidate’

 If you do not revalidate when requested to do so by the NMC you may find that your registration will lapse.
 If this happens, you will not be able to practice as a nurse or a midwife for any period of time until you have successfully re-applied.
 There is a charge and a considerable amount of additional work for re-entry onto the NMC register, so it’s in your best interest to maintain your registration.

 4. ‘I will revalidate at the end of the month’

 The deadline for submitting your revalidation application is the first day of the month in which your registration expires.
 Therefore, if your renewal date is 30 April, your revalidation application date deadline will be 1 April.
 Don’t get caught out by this change.

 5. ‘I can use my practice as a nurse to revalidate as a midwife’